Get

 If your cat displays any of these signs, it is important to have your cat checked by your veterinarian to rule out possible health-related issues.

-A grieving cat will more than likely be depressed, which can involve many changes in behavior, many of which we’ve listed in this article.
-A cat suffering from depression could experience a loss of appetite, lethargy, loss of interest in play, increased vocalization, hiding, excessive grooming, not using the litter box, an increase in sleep, and an increase in urination frequency.
+A grieving cat will more than likely be “depressed”, which can involve many changes in their mood and behavior, many of which we’ve listed in this article.
+A cat suffering from depression-like disorder could experience a loss of appetite, lethargy, loss of interest in play, increased vocalization, hiding, excessive grooming, not using the litter box properly, an increase in sleep, and many others

 If your cat is displaying any of these signs, a trip to your veterinarian is warranted to rule out a possible medical issue.